zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 The child zone is not delegated.
 Parent zone returns NXDOMAIN.

 * Zone: child.parent.no-child-1.basic01.xa
-  * Child zone does not exist is not served by any NS.
+  * Child zone does not exist and is not served by any NS.

 ### NO-CHILD-2
 The child zone is not delegated.
 Parent zone returns NODATA.

 * Zone: child.parent.no-child-2.basic01.xa
-  * Child zone does not exist is not served by any NS.
+  * Child zone does not exist and is not served by any NS.
   * The name child.parent.no-child-2.basic01.xa exists as a TXT record.

 ### NO-CHLD-PAR-UNDETER-1